Key practice points

 Use oral rather than topical antibiotics for infected eczema

-topical antibiotics due to increasing rates of fusidic acid resistance in New Zealand.
-Recently released data show that 21–46% of community acquired S.
+preferred over topical antibiotics due to increasing rates of fusidic acid resistance in New Zealand.

-Studies suggest a watch and wait approach may be appropriate for patients with mild to moderately infected eczema;
+A watch and wait approach may be appropriate for patients with mild to moderately infected eczema; oral antibiotics can

 Flucloxacillin capsules can be prescribed for older children who are able to swallow them.
 Alternative oral antibiotic

-use of topical corticosteroids and emollients can improve the skin microbiota of people with eczema and reduce S.
+topical corticosteroids and emollients can improve the skin microbiota of people with eczema and reduce S. aureus skin

-and they may improve skin barrier function.31 Topical corticosteroids can continue to be used on excoriated
+they may improve skin barrier function.18 Topical corticosteroids can continue to be used on excoriated skin

-skin and eczema with bacterial or viral infection.
-However, topical corticosteroids should be stopped in patients with
+and eczema with bacterial or viral infection.
+However, topical corticosteroids should be stopped in patients with fungal

-fungal infections as they may exacerbate the infection.2, 31
+infections as they may exacerbate the infection.6, 18

 Antihistamines may benefit children with severe symptoms